These days, patterns are everywhere.

 Shapes and other elements sized in full can create interesting patterns.
-Check out the Green and Red Personal Trainer Portfolio Website template.
+Check out the Blue, Pink, and Yellow Colorful Blocks Blogger Bio-Link Website template.

 1407 integrated its background pattern into its layout.
 As you click on different UI elements, the pattern changes its configuration to adapt to changes in the layout’s structure resulting from clicking on the UI element.